Table of Contents

 Whether a person drinks a little or a lot, periodically or daily, staying sober for 30 days forces a certain amount of reflection and a new perspective on how we cope with life without alcohol.
 This is a good thing even if it seems scary.

-On one hand, we might find that we drink a daily cocktail (or two or three) more out of habit than anything else, and that very little is lost when it’s skipped or replaced with another activity.
+On one hand, we might find that we drink a daily cocktail (or two or three) more out of habit than anything else, and that very little is lost when it is skipped or replaced with another activity.

-Drinking less is always a healthier choice and we may find we don’t need it at all.
+Drinking less is always a healthier choice, and we may discover we don’t need it at all.

 The flip side of the coin is that we find life very difficult to manage without alcohol.
 We may experience mood swings or find social gatherings more demanding.

 Anxiety might become a factor.
-While these things may seem frightening to learn, they are also warning signs that our drinking may be getting the best of us and pulling back, or even seeking treatment for a substance use disorder, might be necessary.
+While these things can seem frightening to learn, they are also warning signs that our drinking may be getting the best of us.
+Pulling back, or even seeking treatment for an alcohol use disorder, might be necessary.

 It’s also important to note here that heavy drinkers, defined by the Centers for Disease Control and Prevention (CDC) as 15 drinks a week for men and eight for women, may not want to quit drinking “cold turkey.”

-People who are physically dependent on alcohol can experience serious withdrawal symptoms and must seek professional help for alcohol detox before quitting alcohol.
+People who have a physical dependence on alcohol can experience serious withdrawal symptoms and must seek professional help for alcohol detox before quitting alcohol.

 In the absence of alcohol, our ability to focus and concentrate on any number of activities or responsibilities almost always improves.